 The word education comes from the Latin verb educare, which means “to lead out or draw forth.”
 An underlying principle within educare—fundamental to Presidio Hill School's philosophy of education—is that children come to school with previously developed interests and skills.
 The task of the school is to know the child well and build on those interests and abilities, leading each child to ever-expanding circles of knowledge, responsibility, understanding, social competence and skill development.

 Another key aspect of progressive education is encompassed by what John Dewey, a progressive educator at the turn of the last century, called “preparation for living in a democracy.”
 Under this umbrella falls our emphasis on social justice, inclusion and diversity, community service and global stewardship.
-Students are asked to show caring and compassion for others and learn to work in a cooperative environment, so much of the curriculum is focused on these issues.
+Students are asked to demonstrate care and compassion for others and learn to work and contribute in a cooperative and collaborative environment.

-At Presidio Hill, these tenets of progressive educational philosophy are embraced by a well-trained and exceptionally committed and creative faculty.
+At Presidio Hill, these and other key tenets of progressive educational philosophy are embraced by a well-trained and exceptionally committed and creative faculty.

 Teaching at Presidio Hill School